Challenge level: 4 out of 5

 We organise our accommodation on a twin-sharing basis, which is included in the challenge cost.
-However, if you would rather pay for a single supplement (£100 per person, not included in your challenge cost) and have a room/tent to yourself, please get in touch and we can arrange this for you.
+However, if you would rather pay for a single supplement and have a room/tent to yourself, please get in touch and we can arrange this for you.

 Yes of course!
-If you wish to extend your stay, please let us know at least fourteen weeks before the event and we can arrange this for you.
+If you wish to extend your stay, please let us know at least 17 weeks before the challenge starts in Jordan and we can arrange this for you.

 You will be required to obtain a tourist visa for entry into Jordan and we will send you all the relevant information and forms to do this before the challenge.

 There will be around 40 participants in our group for this trek.
-You'll no doubt make a bunch of awesome new friends!
+You'll no doubt make loads of new friends!